Skip to content

 What inflation rate to use?

 Long-term historical: 2-3%.
 Recent years: 3-7%.
 Conservative planning: 3%.
 Aggressive hedge planning: 4-5%.
-Match rate to your specific geography and expected holding period.
+The rate that applies depends on the investor's geography and expected holding period.
 Using 0% inflation (common default) dramatically overstates real purchasing power of long-term nominal returns.

 Which assets protect against inflation?

 Stocks historically deliver strongest long-term real returns despite short-term volatility during inflation spikes.
 TIPS specifically designed for inflation protection.
 Real estate moderate protection.
 Commodities volatile but correlated with inflation.
-Cash and nominal bonds worst during inflation — avoid long maturity bonds in high inflation environments.
+Cash and nominal bonds have historically fared worst during inflation, and long-maturity bonds have tended to underperform in high-inflation periods.

 What's realistic real return?

 Equity historical 6-7% real.
 Balanced 60/40 portfolio 4-5% real.
 Conservative allocations 2-3% real.
 All-cash 0% real typically, often negative after fees.
-Use 4-6% real for balanced portfolio planning; 6% for equity-heavy long-horizon planning.
+Balanced portfolios have historically fallen in a 4-6% real range, with equity-heavy long-horizon allocations nearer 6%.

 Does this affect retirement planning?